An economic system for living inside the Earth’s limits indefinitely, through markets rather than central planning.

 What Free Market Ecology Is

 In our current system, the private market creates capital and allocates labor with extraordinary efficiency using price signals.
 Environmental protection, however, is left to government central planners who must manage ecological outcomes without real-time market information, much as communist states managed capital creation without price signals.
-Free Market Ecology moves environmental protection into the market, making it the focus of entrepreneurs and competitive innovation rather than bureaucratic administration.
-As I argue in Extending Capitalism’s Logic, this makes FME more capitalist than capitalism, not less.
+Free Market Ecology moves environmental protection into the market, making it the work of entrepreneurs and competition rather than bureaucratic administration.
+As I argue in Extending Capitalism’s Logic, it puts the environment inside the price system instead of leaving it to planners standing outside the market.

 Capitalism’s engine is the markup of labor.
 An entrepreneur pays a worker $10 per hour and sells the output for $20.
 The difference is profit.
 This single mechanism built the modern world.
 Every investment, every innovation, every competitive advantage ultimately comes down to getting more output per unit of labor cost.